 Regarding the risk on potential conflict of interest when taking decisions, the Agency applies the "no single point of decision" approach as the most appropriate mitigating control for prevention of potential and actual conflict of interest situations within the Agency context.
 Impartiality and independence of the decision making in the Agency operational processes is guaranteed through the collegiality of the technical assessment and the decision-making process.
 Concerning the decision making process, decisions during the operational process are not taken by individual experts in isolation, but only after assessment by a team of experts, which significantly minimizes the possibility of single expert influence.
-Furthermore, every decision is reviewed and endorsed by hierarchical superiors in line with the delegation powers received from the Agency's Executive Director or the Agency's Management Board16.
+Furthermore, every decision is reviewed and endorsed by hierarchical superiors up to the level of the Agency's Executive Director.